Holy Week candlesHoly Week candles

 Traditions

-U Catinacciu di Sartè
+U Catenacciu di Sartè

 A procession steeped in history and emotion

-The exact origin of the U Catenacciu procession remains unknown, but this age-old tradition has stood the test of time, bearing witness to the region’s religious fervour.
+The exact origin of the Catenacciu procession remains unknown, but this age-old tradition has stood the test of time, bearing witness to the region’s religious fervour.
 Every Good Friday, in the dead of night, Sartène relives Christ’s ascent to Calvary through a poignant Way of the Cross in the narrow streets of the old town.

 Agropastoral tradition

 From mountain tops to Mediterranean shores, the agro-pastoral traditions of the Sartenais Valinco tell the story of an island proud of its roots.
-Artisanal fishing, livestock farming, cheeses, oils, wines… an island know-how passed on with passion, to the rhythm of nature.
+Traditional fishing, livestock farming, cheeses, oils, wines… an island know-how passed on with passion, to the rhythm of nature.

 Dive into the secrets of a living heritage